How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Overdrying of the epidermis due to temperature fluctuations, lack of moisture, or under the influence of external negative factors.

-• Fungal infections of various localization.
+• Fungal infections of various localizations.

 • Side effects after taking certain medications.

-• Hormonal imbalance, especially often occurs during pregnancy.
+• Hormonal imbalance occurs especially often during pregnancy.

 • An allergic reaction of the body upon contact with plant pollen, chemicals or toxins.

-What diseases does itching of the skin of the body indicate?
+What diseases does itchy body skin indicate?

 What diseases can cause severe itching: